We are owned by Greenland

 Nobody knows Greenland better than us

-The ice Sheet
+The Greenland Ice Sheet

-Inspiration / Nature / The ice Sheet
+Inspiration / Nature / The Greenland Ice Sheet

 The Greenland Ice Sheet - is the world's second largest ice cap.
 The Greenland Ice Sheet covers 80 % of Greenland.
 When in Greenland, make sure to take a trip to this enormous, inland ice cap.
 Walking on the Greenland Ice Sheet is a unique experience!